Connect with others who understand.

 When To Seek Medical Advice

-Consult a health care professional if you:
+Consult a healthcare professional if you have:

-• Experience painful swelling in the bruised area
+• Painful swelling in the bruised area

-• Frequently have large bruises
+• Frequent large bruises

-• Notice a lump under the bruise
+• A lump under the bruise

-• Have a history of bruising or bleeding
+• A history of bruising or bleeding

-• Have family members who bruise easily
+• Family members who bruise easily

 A MyPsoriasisTeam Member